Conditions

 Treatment Options for Laryngeal Paralysis in Pets

-Treatment for laryngeal paralysis can range from medication management to surgery, depending on how severely the pet is affected.
-Talking with a veterinarian and performing all necessary diagnostic testing is the best way to ensure the proper treatment is provided.
+Treatment for laryngeal paralysis can range from medication and home management to surgery, depending on how severely the pet is affected.
+Talking with your veterinarian and performing all necessary diagnostic testing is the best way to ensure the proper treatment is provided.

 Some common medical management prescribed for pets with laryngeal paralysis include: